- Education and Science»

 Communications - Other

 Commanders often followed the progress of battle by the sound of combat.
 While not the most accurate way, it often gave commanders an idea of how their units fared.
 If the sounds of battle moved, it meant that a victorious advance, or a defeat-and-retreat, occurred.
 If the sounds of battle remained stationary, it meant units held firm, or failed to dislodge the enemy.
 Music was also an ersatz communications device.
 The songs played by regimental bands often denoted the arrival of troops onto the field or the direction in which they moved.
 At least one Union commander used music rather deviously.
-He ordered the regimental bands in his command to play music that was popular to the rebel listeners.
+He ordered the regimental bands in his command to move close to the front lines and play music that was popular to the rebel listeners.
 After the song(s) ended, the rebel soldiers often cheered.
 The commander noted from where these sounds emanated, and used that information to aim his artillery!

 There was no end to the manner in which contentious armies met each other, or to the manners in which communications within the army were conducted.
 Everything was dependent on the alertness and ingenuity of the commanders on the field, and those at headquarters, in order to forestall any possible disaster and to get their forces ready for the combat to follow.